department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 </ol>
 </li>

-## Information about Medallions
+## What's a medallion?

-A medallion is an inscribed piece of bronze that can be attached to an existing, privately purchased headstone or marker.
-A medallion shows that a gravesite or memorial site belongs to a Veteran.
+A medallion is an inscribed piece of bronze that can be attached to an existing, privately purchased headstone or marker to show Veteran status.
+A medallion shows that a gravesite or memorial site belongs to a Veteran. <br>

-### What does a medallion look like?

 [See an example of a medallion](https://www.cem.va.gov/cem/docs/factsheets/Bronze_MOH_Medallion.pdf)

-### Why should I choose a medallion?

-If you have a privately purchased headstone or marker, a medallion shows Veteran status.

 Medallions are: